We love what we do

 The Ranch was homesteaded in 1921 as a land grant.
 Cattle and hay were raised on the ranch until the late 1930s.
 But because of the pristine location, closeness to the Bob Marshall Wilderness, and abundance of wildlife, outfitting for hunting of elk, deer, and bear began.
 The name of the JJJ Ranch came from a cattle brand, and you’ll see our horses with JJJ brand on their left hip.

 Max and Ann Barker’s love affair with Montana began in 1958 while on vacation from their Iowa farm.
 Eighteen years later, Max & Ann along with a 12-year-old Ernie, purchased the ranch, renaming it the JJJ Wilderness Ranch.
 Although they had grown up with livestock and were experienced horsemen, the challenges of turning a run-down hunting lodge into a dude ranch seemed immense.
-After several years, many hilarious stories, and lots of hard work, Max & Ann enjoyed living the dude ranch life until their passing.
+After several years, many hilarious stories, and lots of hard work, Max and Ann enjoyed living the dude ranch life until their passing.
 We are honored to follow in their footsteps.

 YOU’LL LOVE OUR FRIENDLY, PROFESSIONAL STAFF